 15 & 16) Go crazy and let clematis scramble

-Let it clematis ramble through climbing roses and under-plant with herbaceous perennials to include peonies, poppies, foxgloves, campanulas, pinks, nepeta, lavender, foxtail lilies, and alchemilla (among many others). (like at Mottisfont Abbey in the UK).
+Let clematis ramble through climbing roses and under-plant with herbaceous perennials, including peonies, poppies, foxgloves, campanulas, pinks, nepeta, lavender, foxtail lilies, and alchemilla (among many others).

 Other Clematis Garden Posts you might enjoy: